 Someone who receives personal property throuogh a will might be called a legatee .
 However, some states’ laws no longer distinguish between the type of property that is bequeathed.
 For example, in California and Florida a devisee inherits either personal or real property, so long as the assets pass under the terms of a testator’s will; neither state uses the term legatee for these cases.
 New York’s probate code uses both devisee and legatee, and also employs the term "distributee" to describe people receiving property (of any kind) in a will.
 If you have specific questions about the terms and how they’re defined in your area, contact an estate planning attorney.

 After a testator dies, a devisee receives the assets named to them.
 The estate executor must typically bring the decedent’s will to court where it will be validated before any assets and property can be transferred.
 Depending on the size of the decedent’s estate and what procedures are available in the state, there may be a formal probate proceeding, an informal probate process, or none at all, which means you (as a devisee) might receive your assets more quickly.

 Learn more about how probate works and how you can avoid it.

 Beneficiary is a broad term used to describe someone who is named to receive an asset, whether the asset is passed through a will or other type of account.
 Devisees are beneficiaries of a will, but not all beneficiaries are devisees.
 Other types of assets also have beneficiary designations, like a life insurance or payable-on-death account (POA).
 Trusts also have beneficiaries.
 A trust is an estate planning option that lets you pass along your things (including real property) directly to a beneficiary outside of probate.You can even have your will transfer assets into your trust, which would make the trust a devisee.

 Learn more about how a trust works and if it’s right for you.

 You can avoid having the court determine your heirs by creating a solid will.
-Download the Policygenius app to get started.
+Get started with Policygenius.

 Recession-proof your money.
 Get the free ebook.